justimapa/petridish_simulation/REPONSES.md

 ##Q2.4

-As we destroy the Petridish, we must deallocate the memory space we had previously allocated for the nutrients and bacteria, as they were represented by a vector of pointers.
+As we destroy the Petridish, we must deallocate the memory space we had previously dynamically allocated for the nutrients and bacteria, as they were represented by a vector of pointers.
 This can be done through the reset() function of our class.
 - answer to question 2.4